naimulbasher/naimulbasher/README.md

 ## 📌 Current Status

-- 🔭 Currently working on: *Automation Testing for Adil Pay*
+- 🔭 Currently working on: Automation Testing
-- 🌱 Learning: *Advanced Selenium Testing*
+- 🌱 Learning: Selenium Testing using JavaScript(NodeJS).
 - ⚡ Fun fact: I treat testing like a game—it keeps me motivated to find bugs and improve software quality!
 - 📚 Contributing to: *Open-source SQA tools*